Jannik Sinner: 2024: Hardcourt majors, world No. 1, sanctions

 In March, Sinner played in Indian Wells, defeating Thanasi Kokkinakis, Jan-Lennard Struff, Ben Shelton, and Jiří Lehečka (all in straight sets) to advance to the semifinals.
 In the semifinals, he lost to Carlos Alcaraz in three sets.
 He also played in doubles with Lorenzo Sonego, defeating Karen Khachanov and Andrey Rublev in the first round in straight sets.
 In the second round, they lost to Marcel Granollers and Horacio Zeballos in straight sets.
 Later in the year, Sinner had his prize money and ranking points earned in Indian Wells forfeited by a tribunal in relation to a "no fault or negligence" anti-doping rule violation.
-At the 2024 Miami Open, Sinner defeated Grigor Dimitrov in the final to win his second Master's 1000 title.
+At the 2024 Miami Open, Sinner defeated Grigor Dimitrov in the final to win his second Masters 1000 title.
 As a result, he climbed to a career high (and Italian record) ranking of No. 2 in the world.
 Sinner improved his 2024 ATP match record to 22–1.

 Sinner's clay season saw his second defeat of the season, to Stefanos Tsitsipas at the Monte-Carlo Masters, in April.
-In May, Sinner withdrew from the Madrid Masters, at the quarterfinal stage, due to a hip injury.
+In May, Sinner withdrew from the Madrid Open, at the quarterfinal stage, due to a hip injury.
 Three days later, he withdrew from the Italian Open due to the same injury.
 After Novak Djokovic withdrew from the 2024 French Open on 4 June and following the conclusion of the tournament, Sinner became world No. 1 for the first time on 10 June.
 He became the first Italian to hold the top position in the rankings.
 Sinner lost in the semifinal to Alcaraz in five sets.

 At the 2024 Halle Open, Sinner defeated Tallon Griekspoor, Fábián Marozsán, Jan-Lennard Struff, Zhang Zhizhen, and Hubert Hurkacz to win his debut tournament as world No. 1, becoming just the eighth male player to achieve this feat.
 Sinner improved his 2024 match record to 38–3.
 At the 2024 Wimbledon Championships, Sinner entered as the top seed in a major for the first time.
 He defeated Yannick Hanfmann, Matteo Berrettini, Miomir Kecmanović, and Ben Shelton, but lost to Daniil Medvedev in the quarterfinals in five sets, after a medical timeout for illness during the third set.

 On 24 July 2024, Sinner announced he would not participate in the 2024 Summer Olympics due to tonsillitis.

 Sinner won the 2024 Cincinnati Open, defeating Frances Tiafoe in the championship in straight sets.
 He also overcame Alex Michelsen, Andrey Rublev, and Alexander Zverev en route to his victory.
-This marks his second 1000 masters title in the 2024 season and fifth title overall.
+This marks his second 1000 level title in the 2024 season and fifth title overall.